Eshkol Nevo: Life and career

 Eshkol Nevo grew up in Jerusalem, Haifa, and Detroit.
 He is the grandson of Israeli Prime Minister Levi Eshkol, for whom he was named.

 He studied copywriting at the Tirza Granot School and psychology at Tel Aviv University.

 He teaches creative writing and thinking at the Bezalel Academy of Art and Design, Tel Aviv University, Sapir College and the Open University of Israel.
+Nevo, together with Orit Gidali who is an author and poet, established Sadnaot Habait, which is a school for writers.